alessiavalenti/UniversityProjects/README.md

 # UniversityProjects
-This repository collects selected projects I developed during  my attendance of the courses of the master degree in Bioinformatics for Computational Biology
+This repository collects selected projects I developed during the attendance of the courses of the master degree in [Bioinformatics for Computational Biology](https://www.polimi.it/en/international-prospective-students/laurea-magistrale-programmes-equivalent-to-master-of-science/programme-catalogue/bioinformatics-for-computational-genomics/)